mbabynames search ✿

 Daisy Charlotte

-The meaning of Daisy is "noble and strong"; Charlotte is "free woman".
+The meaning of Daisy is "day's eye flower"; Charlotte is "free woman".
 There is a natural balance between the two.
 Both names are 2 syllables, creating a balanced, symmetrical sound.

 Bold contrast